Everything you need to know about the Bluecard in Vietnam

 Fake Bluecards in Vietnam

-VIN/chassis numbers and engine numbers can be removed and changed, Bluecards forged, and there is no public access to registered motorcycle information.
+VIN/chassis numbers and engine numbers can be removed and changed, Bluecards forged, and there is no public access to registered motorcycle information on the database.
 The reality is that it’s very difficult to know if a motorcycle is legitimate or not.

 Fake Bluecards might exist for the following reasons

-• Stolen motorcycles.
+- Stolen motorcycles.
 Motorcycles are often stolen without a Bluecard.
-A Bluecard is created, the bike is sold onto an unsuspecting buyer and the thief makes his money.
-If you are caught with a stolen bike it will be confiscated.
+A Bluecard is created, the bike is sold to an unsuspecting buyer, and the thief makes his money.
+If you are caught with a stolen bike, it will be confiscated.

-• Illegally imported motorcycles.
+- Illegally imported motorcycles.
 Imported manual motorbikes are considered luxury goods in Vietnam and come with significant import taxes.
-To avoid this they are sometimes illegally imported then a fake Bluecard is created to legitimize the motorcycle and its value.
+To avoid this, they are sometimes illegally imported, and then a fake Bluecard is created to legitimize the motorcycle and its value.

 Then , about the NN plate.
 This doesnt lower the value of the bike, and the transfer to a vietnamese national is the same , having personally sold my bike to my brother in law .
 Took 3 weeks to get the new plate and registration, no hassle, no coffee money .
 Just need to know where to go and how to do papers.
 It’s not difficult, just takes time .